-When I set out on my first solo trip, I was 37 years old.
+When I set out on my first solo travel adventure, I was 37 years old.
 Up until that point, I truly believed I needed a partner to travel, so I put a pause on my dreams to see the world until the “time was right”.

 In this dream, I had saved all kinds of money, and I was in love with the perfect, jet-setting prince.